Happy New Year!

 ● protein smoothie made with 1 scoop protein powder

 Each of these counts for about one serving of protein, and should be balanced with veggies/fruit and a starch.
-When rushing off to work in the morning, it may be most convenient for you to grab a yogurt, one piece of whole fruit, and a slice of toast or a single-serving package of instant oatmeal.
+The next time you rush off to work in the morning, think about grabbing a yogurt, one piece of whole fruit, and a slice of toast, or a single-serving package of instant oatmeal.

 Use the following sample menu as a guide for how to eat over the next four weeks.
 Note that this plan does not need to be followed verbatim every day, but is an example of how to portion your meals and choose your foods.
 Adjust it to your own tastes—if you don’t enjoy the process, you won’t stick with it.

 Egg Scramble and Oatmeal

 ● ½ handful smoked salmon

 ● 2 large handfuls of spinach (cooked into the eggs)